jthlim/jeff-phrasing/README.md

 as: `I really doesn't wanted`.

-This phrasing dictionary automatically matches tenses and verb forms, which makes it easier to learn and memorize.
-You can write the following phrases in a single stroke:
+This phrasing dictionary automatically matches tenses and verb forms, which makes it easier to learn and with the key-space freed up, allows for more expressive phrases.
+You can write the following in a single stroke:
 * `KWHRG`: `He goes`
 * `KWHRO*EFGD`: `He really shouldn't go`
 * `SWR-RPB`: `I understand`